Poznań is a large city located in the west of Poland.

 Also, be careful when taking a taxi, since taxi drivers have been known to cheat by insisting you didn’t pay enough, hiding the money you paid and showing you smaller bills.

 Some might agree on one price and then charge you double once you arrive at your destination.

 Also, watch out for “fake officers” claiming to be police and trying to extort money from you.

 Get familiar with real uniforms of Polish police, because it’s easy to be tricked when you don’t know how the real police officers look like.

-- Visas - Most countries do not need a visa for any stays shorter than 90 days.
+Most countries do not need a visa for any stays shorter than 90 days.
 Any longer than that, you might have to obtain a visa.
 Your passport needs to be valid for at least six months from your planned date of return.
-However, if you are not sure about your visa status, contact your local Polish embassy for further informations.
+However, if you are not sure about your visa status, contact your local Polish embassy for further information.

-- Currency - Zloty is the official currency in Poznan.
+Zloty is the official currency in Poznań.
 ATMs are widely available throughout the country and credit cards are accepted in most establishments such as hotels and restaurants.

-- Airports - Poznań–Ławica Henryk Wieniawski Airport is the main airport of the city of Poznan, and also one of the oldest airports in Poland.
-It is located 5 km west of Poznan city centre.
+Poznań–Ławica Henryk Wieniawski Airport is the main airport of the city of Poznań, and also one of the oldest airports in Poland.
+It is located 5 km west of Poznań city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Poznan, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Poznań, since it covers not only medical problems but also theft and loss of valuables.